 - Put in the new filter with the arrow pointing toward the heating system to keep damage from happening.

-Flat filters need to be replaced once a month, while pleated filters should last around three months.
-You may also get a washable filter that you can use for about 10 years.
+Flat filters need to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter sooner.

 To make the procedure go more quickly down the line, write with a permanent writing tool on your heating system housing or ductwork to list the airflow direction and filter size.

 Also known as drain pans, condensate pans capture water your heater draws from the air.

 If liquid is seeping out of your furnace or its pan has too much water in it, use these recommendations.

 - If your pan includes a drain (look for a PVC pipe), make sure that it isn’t full.
 If it requires draining, get a special pan-cleaning tablet you can buy at home improvement or hardware shops.

 - If your pan uses a pump, inspect the float switch.
 If the button is stuck “up” with standing water in the pan, call us at 402-438-7992, because you will probably need a new pump.